-International opportunities are available (excavations, language schools, and studies in both Greece and Italy), some of which can be found posted on our Classics Department bulletin board just outside the elevator on the 5th floor of Watson Hall.
+International opportunities are available (excavations, language schools, and studies in both Greece and Italy), some of which can be found posted on one of our Classics Department bulletin boards on the 5th floor of Watson Hall.

-The Department offers two of its own archaeological excavations, one in Jordan (CLST 408 - Archaeological Fieldwork Practicum I) and one in Italy (CLST 409 - Archaeological Fieldwork Practicum II).
+The Department currently offers two of its own archaeological excavations: one in Italy (CLST 409/6.0 - Archaeological Fieldwork Practicum II), and one in Macedonia (CLST 412/3.0 and 413/3.0 - Archaeological Fieldwork Practicum III).

 During the summer, the Bader International Study Centre offers a Field School in British Archaeology.
 This intensive five week program incorporates two credit courses on Roman Britain and Medieval Britain with the practical learning experience of excavation.

 For other dig and study opportunities, check out the Archaeological Fieldwork Opportunities Bulletin (AFOB) and the archaeological projects in the Near East and Egypt at The American Schools of Oriental Research (ASOR).